Topological Localisation in Time from PT Symmetry: RESULTS

-We now consider a translationally-invariant spatial model with two local degrees of freedom that is $\mathcal{PT}$ symmetric, as an extension of the zero-dimensional case.
+We now consider a translationally-invariant spatial model with two local degrees of freedom that is $\mathcal{PT}$-symmetric, as an extension of the zero-dimensional case.
+As before, we assume that wave dynamics are accurately described by the Schrödinger equation.
+Examples include acoustic systems\cite{zhang2023observation}, exciton-polaritonic systems\cite{pickup2020synthetic}, and ultracold atoms\cite{takasu2020pt}.
 The translational symmetry implies that momentum $\mathbf{k}$ is \emph{conserved}.
 By \emph{conserved}, we mean more precisely that the dynamics of an initial excitation, itself described by some distribution of momenta, follow from the superposition of independent dynamics occurring at each $\mathbf{k}$.
 Dynamics of a single momentum excitation are determined by the momentum-space Hamiltonian $H(\mathbf{k})$ which, owing to the two local degrees of freedom, is a $2 \times 2$ matrix.
-Parity-time symmetry in a spatially-extended model manifests as $[H(\mathbf{k}), \mathcal{PT}] = 0$, where $\mathcal{PT}$ is an antiunitary operator, squaring to the identity \cite{kawabata2019symmetry}.
-As a result, $H(\mathbf{k})$ may be interpreted as a two-level model with $\mathcal{PT}$ symmetry.
-A single momentum excitation at $\mathbf{k}_0$, therefore, effectively engineers two parity-time symmetric levels with Hamiltonian $H(\mathbf{k}_0)$, providing a path to observe topological localisation of the wave intensity in spatial dimensions greater than zero.
-This requires $H(\mathbf{k}_0)$ to have an imaginary gap at the momentum of excitation both before and after a temporal interface which switches between the two topological phases.
-Such a temporally-localised wave has a uniform profile along spatial axes, analogous to how a spatial-topological edge state has an intensity profile that is uniform in time.
-Any realistic (spatially localised) excitation to the system will contain a range of momenta.
-In the Supplemental Material \cite{SM}, we show how this, rather than being a hindrance, may be exploited to engineer and observe a topologically localised wave at a temporal interface with an, in principle, arbitrary spatial profile.
+Parity-time symmetry in a spatially-extended model manifests as $[H(\mathbf{k}), \mathcal{PT}] = 0$, where $\mathcal{PT}$ is an antiunitary operator squaring to the identity \cite{kawabata2019symmetry}.
+As a result, $H(\mathbf{k})$ may be interpreted as a zero-dimensional two-mode model with $\mathcal{PT}$ symmetry whose parameters depend on $\mathbf{k}$.
+This is precisely the model that was studied in detail in the previous section.
+A single momentum excitation at $\mathbf{k}_0$ effectively engineers two parity-time-symmetric coupled modes with Hamiltonian $H(\mathbf{k}_0)$, providing a path to observe topological localisation of the wave intensity in spatial dimensions greater than zero.
+This requires $H(\mathbf{k}_0)$ to have an imaginary gap both before and after a temporal interface, which itself switches between the two topological phases.
+Such a temporally-localised wave has a uniform profile along spatial axes, analogous to how a spatial-topological bound state has an intensity profile that is uniform in time.
+Any spatially-localised excitation to the system will contain a range of momenta.
+In section S4, we show in detail how this, rather than being a hindrance, may be exploited to engineer and observe a topologically localised wave at a temporal interface with an, in principle, arbitrary spatial profile.
 In simple terms, temporally-localised contributions from each momentum combine to give a temporally-localised total intensity.